pownjs/recon/README.md

 $ pown recon
 ```

-Otherwise install this module from the root of your project:
+Otherwise, install this module from the root of your project:

 ```sh
 $ npm install @pown/recon --save